Chart Color Schemes

 West Gladstone ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-West Gladstone's cultural diversity was below average, with 87.1% citizens, 83.3% born in Australia, and 91.2% speaking English only at home.
-Christianity dominated as the main religion, comprising 46.0%.
-Notably, 'Other' religion represented 0.9%, higher than Rest of Qld's 0.4%.
+West Gladstone's population showed low cultural diversity, with 87.1% being citizens, 83.3% born in Australia, and 91.2% speaking English only at home.
+Christianity was the dominant religion, comprising 46.0%.
+The 'Other' category was overrepresented compared to Rest of Qld (0.9% vs 0.4%).

 Frequently Asked Questions - Diversity